 I could not imagine a better start in my illustration journey.

-When I first attended the CYA competition in 2013, I was completely new in the field.
+When I first attended the CYA competition, I was completely new in the field.
 We had to submit 3 illustrations for a story written by T.M.Clark's 'Slowly, Slowly, Catch a Monkey'.
 A lovely story set up in Africa.
 I felt a very special connection to it as I was born in Africa and had been living there for 10 years.
 Having some wonderful souvenirs of this country, I felt so much inspired to complete my 3 illustrations for the competition.
 And at the end of 2016, Rochelle Manners from Wombat Books, with whom I had a pitch at the CYA too, proposed me to illustrate the full story.
 It has been renamed 'Slowly, Slowly' and together with Tina we will celebrate its release on 1st November 2017.